jasperalbers/nest-benchmarks/README.md

 git clone https://github.com/nest/nest-simulator.git src
 ```

 You need to clone into`src`.
-If you want a specific version of NEST, you need to adjust accordingly.
+If you want a specific version of NEST, you need to adjust accordingly, you can find our build files [here](https://github.com/compneuronmbu/nest-benchmarks/tree/master/Benchmarks/jube_build) to see which build files we have already created.

 Once the source code is in place, build and install NEST via JUBE: